2kunal6/airflow_tutorial/README.md

 ## Introduction

 - Airflow is a tool to programmatically define workflows, especially used for data engineering pipelines.
+- Airflow can retry running the dags and tasks using the retries operator in case the service being called is down.
 - The workflows can be defined only using Python at this point.
 - The workflows are created as DAGs, so that there is no ambiguity in execution.
 - The DAGs can be triggered in the following ways:
-  - By definining a schedule to run these on
+  - By defining a schedule to run these on
   - Manually
   - Based on an external trigger.
 Ex.
 When data is loaded to a DB